keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 ## Blog source code

-Your blog should be developed using the standard Git flow documented in
+Your blog post should be developed using the standard Git flow documented in
 [Working with Git](../general/git/index.md).
 When you have created a local branch: